 - Excellent communication skills with both children and adults.

 - Experience working with youth in a camp, after school program, or recreation setting.

 - Knowledge of or interest in architecture, design, engineering, and the built environment is desirable but not required.

 - Experience modifying lessons and activities to meet different learning styles and abilities.

 - Coursework and/or a Bachelor’s Degree in education, recreation, museum studies, or related field.

 - This is an active work position that requires the ability to move about the Museum frequently and to position oneself to interact & communicate appropriately with participants.
 Employee may be responsible for moving objects up to 20 lbs. when needed.

 - Offsite travel required as part of the position during the course of the work day.

-This part-time position lasts from mid-June – mid-August, 2019, which covers training and program wrap-up.
-This is a non-exempt/non-benefitted position.
-Send cover letter and resume (Museum Teacher: Camp) to email@example.com.
-Deadline for applications is March 8, 2019.
+This part-time position lasts from mid-June to mid-August, 2019, which covers training and program wrap-up.
+This is a non-exempt/non-benefited position.
+Send cover letter and resume (Museum Teacher: Camp Extended Care) to firstname.lastname@example.org.
+Applications will be evaluated on a rolling basis through March 31, 2019.
 No phone calls, please.